OyinOlamide/pastebin-clone/README.md

 * Create a service account under your project

-* Enable and download the json key
+* Enable and download the json key for the service account.
 </details>